FlaviusHouk/CBS/Readme.md

 cbs --create projName
 ```

 When project folder initialized a few folders (src, include and scripts) are created.
-If folder already containing such folder, they will not be overriden.
+If folder already containing such folder, they will not be overridden.
 All files in src folders automatically will be added to project as source files.
 Project definition is stored in file called projName.
 It is XML file with UTF-8 encoding that might be edited in any text editor.

 ### Add source files